What is your zero point?

 - Repeat step 1 on the same aiming mark but this time the group centre will be offset from the previous group.

-- At the end of the detail, retrieve your card and measure the distance between the two group centres.
+- At the end of the detail, retrieve your card and measure the distance between the centres of the two groups.

 - Divide that measurement by 20 and you have your answer.

-- put up enough shots to confirm where your group centre is.
-As this was such a big move you will probably have to make a final adjustment using an unused aiming mark.
+put up enough shots to confirm where your group centre is.
+As this was such a big move you will probably have to make a final adjustment using an unused sighter aiming mark.

 Back to the Zero Point.